LongyZhang/Terraform-learning/README.md

     1: Previously we only create state file in local, but it does not allow us to work on same file collaboratively , the remote state can be used as a team
     2: Remote state has a state locking, it prevents two user to apply terraform change at same time.
     3: S3 bucket will store the state file, dynamoDB will provide state locking

+15  What is EC2?

+    1: EC2 instance stands for Elastic Compute Cloud, it can create image from different OS